laura-arch/walkies-client/README.md

 ### Project aim

-Walkies is a dog borrowing site, inspired by www.borrowmydoggy.com the functionality of Walkies includes:
+Walkies is a dog borrowing site, inspired by www.borrowmydoggy.com

+The functionality of Walkies includes:

 - Register a user
 - Login a user